cgoliver/rnaglib/docs/source/index.rst

    Utils <rnaglib.utils>

 =========
-Welcome to RNAGlib's Documentation!
+Welcome to RNAGlib!
 =========

 ..
  This is a comment : contents:: Table of Contents

-``RNAglib`` is a Python package for studying RNA structures.
+``RNAGlib`` (RNA Geometric Library) is a Python package for studying models of RNA 3D structures.
+Through this package you can access a rich set of up-to-date annotations for all available RNA structures in the PDB Databank.
-Functionality includes automated data loading, analysis, visualization, ML model building and benchmarking.
+Functionality includes automated data loading, analysis, visualization, machine learning model building and benchmarking.
-We support point clouds and voxels representations for RNA structures, but mostly offer functionnalities about 2.5D graphs.
+We support point cloud and voxel representations for RNA structures, but mostly offer functionality for 2.5D graphs.

+.. topic:: Core Features

+   * Quick access to all available RNA 3D structures with annotations
+   * Rich functionality for 2.5D RNA graphs, point clouds, and voxels
+   * Visualization
+   * ML Benchmarking tasks

--  What are RNA 2.5D structures?
+**What are RNA 2.5D structures?**

 RNA 2.5D structures are discrete graph-based representations of atomic coordinates derived from techniques such as X-ray crystallography and NMR.
 This type of representation encodes all possible base pairing interactions which are known to be crucial for understanding RNA function.

--  Why use RNA 2.5D data?
+**Why use RNA 2.5D data?**

 The benefit is twofold.
 When dealing with RNA 3D data, a representation centered on base pairing is a very natural prior which has been shown to carry important signals for